Homeschool Curriculum Review By Harriet Yoder

 Back To The Review!
 In each of the 24 lessons, the students make a “Lots of Science Library Book” using the reproducible masters provided.
 All of us liked the stories.
 (My fellow product testers ranged in age from 5 to 11.)
 I appreciated the way the topics were presented in an understandable fashion (with extra explanations in a smaller print for the older crowd.)

 OK, that is my only negative comment about this series!
-Except for that, I really liked it and we are planning to do either the World of Insects and Arachnids or the World of Plants next–and cut the book!
+Except for that, I genuinely liked it, and we are planning to do either the World of Insects and Arachnids or the World of Plants next—and cut the book! #ProblemSolved Buy the E-book Materials Packets for each print book or buy the Ebook version.

 The back cover accurately says the Investigative Loop™ provides lab activities with complete, clear directions, material lists, questions, and data for students to record.
 The activities were written with the homeschool setting in mind!
 Everyone benefited from that part.